DongwookKim0823/DongwookKim0823/README.md

 ### Hi there 👋

 I'm Dongwook Kim, a passionate software engineer with a background in backend engineering and cloud technologies.
-I'm particularly interested in backend development and enjoy solving real-world problems through technology.
+I'm particularly interested in backend engineering and enjoy solving real-world problems through technology.
 I aspire to turn complex issues into efficient solutions using modern programming techniques
 and continually seek opportunities to grow and refine my skills.